My Day as the Chauffeur

 I checked the side mirror and eased into the stream of traffic, pulling the Cadillac away from the curb and made a point to avoid Miss Jeanie's eyes.
 There was no need to point out the damage to the car, speckled with patches of spattered concrete.
 When I started to explain how it happened, she interrupted.

 "Don't worry, we'll just run it through the car wash," she said with a big smile.
 "Afterward, you can make reservations for lunch."
 She beamed again, closing the green velvet box over the sparkling diamond face of the watch.
 I was truly lucky to have a boss like Miss Jeanie and often thought about her calm reaction that day which could have turned out so much differently than it did.
 It would be a few months later when I moved into a tiny house on the three-hundred acre ranch.
-That's when things started changing.
+That's when things really changed.

 © 2013 Peg Cole